nme077/useful-code-snippets/README.md

 # Code Snippets for Quick Node.js App Setup

+After setting up a node.js app (run npm init), the following code can be added to your app.js file.
 -------